Metropolitan Transportation Authority: Apps

 In 2011, the MTA began to look at ways of displaying service disruptions due to weekend engineering works in a visual format.
 On September 16, 2011, the MTA introduced a Vignelli-style interactive subway map, "The Weekender", to its website.
 The web app provided a way for riders to get information about any planned work, from late Friday night to early Monday morning, that is going on either on a service(s) or station(s) of the subway during the weekends.
 On June 11, 2012, the MTA duplicated "The Weekender" site as a free mobile app download for iOS.
 On November 29, 2012, an Android version of the app was released.

 The MTA announced plans to integrate all three apps in 2017.
 The combined app, which was scheduled for release in 2018, would include real-time arrival information for all subway and bus routes, as well as weekend service changes and travel planners.
-In April 2018, the MTA started testing MYmta, which provides arrival information for MTA railroad, subway, and bus routes; escalator and elevator outage information; and real-time service changes.
-The app also includes an improved version of the MTA's Trip Planner; whereas the existing Trip Planner can only plan trips along MTA-operated modes of transportation, MYmta's Trip Planner can also suggest routes via other operators such as the Staten Island Ferry, NYC Ferry, PATH, and NJ Transit.
-A beta version of MYmta was released to the general public in July of that year.
-In future versions of the MYmta app, the MTA planned to integrate the eTix functionality, as well as make it easier for Access-A-Ride customers to view when their vehicle will arrive at a certain point.
+In April 2018, the MTA started testing the MTA App, which was called MYmta at the time.
+This provided arrival information for MTA railroad, subway, and bus routes; escalator and elevator outage information; and real-time service changes.
+The app also includes an improved version of the MTA's Trip Planner; whereas the existing Trip Planner can only plan trips along MTA-operated modes of transportation, MTA app's Trip Planner can also suggest routes via other operators such as the Staten Island Ferry, NYC Ferry, PATH, and NJ Transit.
+A beta version of MTA App was released to the general public in July of that year.
+In future versions of the MTA app, the MTA planned to integrate the eTix functionality, as well as make it easier for Access-A-Ride customers to view when their vehicle will arrive at a certain point.

 In October 2020, the MTA unveiled a new digital map providing real-time arrival estimates and service updates.
 It was developed pro bono by technology and design company Work & Co.